digitalocean/digitalocean-cloud-controller-manager/README.md

 the cloud controller to start, but in that case, you will not be able to validate integration with DigitalOcean API.

-The `DO_IP_ADDR_FAMILIES` is used to configure the required IP familes and the order in which address should be populated in nodes status.
-The accepted values are one of the `{"", "ipv4", "ipv6", "ipv4,ipv6", "ipv6,ipv4"}`.IPv4 is the default, if not set or empty.
+The `DO_IP_ADDR_FAMILIES` is used to configure the required IP families and the order in which the addresses should be populated in nodes status.
+The accepted values are one of the `"ipv4", "ipv6"` or a comma-separated list of multiple IP address families.
+IPv4 is the default, if not set or empty.

 Please note that if you use a Kubernetes cluster created on DigitalOcean, there will be a cloud controller manager running in the cluster already, so your local